 The dairy industry had better watch out, because it’s about to get Milked.

-The upcoming documentary Milked follows co-producer Chris Huriwai, an Indigenous Māori activist and the co-founder of the Aotearoa Liberation League, as he travels around New Zealand to learn more about how a supposed “source of national pride” like dairy has become the country’s “biggest threat.”
+The new documentary Milked follows co-producer Chris Huriwai, an Indigenous Māori activist and the co-founder of the Aotearoa Liberation League, as he travels around New Zealand to learn more about how a supposed “source of national pride” like dairy has become the country’s “biggest threat.”

 Most of the popular documentaries about the environment, animal agriculture, and plant-based nutrition in the recent past have been directed by men, so we’re excited that local independent filmmaker Amy Taylor is the director, producer, and DP behind Milked.
 The doc also features interviews with prominent women environmentalists and animal advocates, such as Jane Goodall and Suzy Amis Cameron, the latter of whom also executive produced the film.